provenance-io/provenance/x/exchange/spec/01_concepts.md

 A market receives fees for order creation and order settlement.
 It also defines what fees are required and what is acceptable as payments.

-A market can delegate various [permissions](#market-permissions) to other accounts, allowing those accounts to use specific endpoints for a given market.
+A market can delegate various [permissions](#market-permissions) to other accounts, allowing those accounts to use specific endpoints on behalf of the market.

-Markets can also restrict who can create orders with them by defining account attributes that are required to create orders.
+Markets can restrict who can create orders with them by defining account attributes that are required to create orders.
+See [Required Attributes](#required-attributes).
-If one or more attributes are required to create an order of a certain type, the order creator (buyer or seller) must have all of them on their account.
-Attributes are defined using the [x/name](/x/name/spec/README.md) module, and are managed on accounts using the [x/attributes](/x/attribute/spec/README.md) module.

-Required attributes can have a wildcard at the start to indicate that any attribute with the designated base and one (or more) level(s) is applicable.
-For example, a required attribute of `*.kyc.pb` would match an account attribute of `buyer.kyc.pb` or `seller.kyc.pb`, but not `buyer.xkyc.pb` (wrong base) or `kyc.pb` (no extra level).

 Markets can control whether user-settlement is allowed.
-When user-settlement is allowed, the [FillBids](03_messages.md#fillbids) and [FillAsks](03_messages.md#fillasks) endpoints become available.
+When user-settlement is allowed, the [FillBids](03_messages.md#fillbids) and [FillAsks](03_messages.md#fillasks) endpoints can be used for orders in the market.

 A market can also control whether orders can be created for it.
 When order creation is not allowed, any existing orders can still be settled or cancelled, but no new ones can be made (in that market).